Turbo marmoratus

 Turbo marmoratus, known as the green turban, the marbled turban or great green turban, is a large species of marine gastropod with a thick calcareous operculum in the family Turbinidae, the turban snails.

 The shells of these large sea snails have a very thick layer of nacre; this species has been commercially fished as a source of mother of pearl.

 Distribution

 These large snails live in tropical reefs in the Indian Ocean (off Tanzania, Madagascar, Aldabra and the Mascarene Basin) and tropical western Pacific oceans; also off Queensland, Australia.
 They are nocturnal and feed on algae.
+Specimens were found among oysters in Samish Bay, Washington in 1924, though it does not appear to have become established there.
+It was also deliberately introduced to Samoa and Tonga in the 1990's - but it is unclear if these populations became self-sustaining - and French Polynesia, where it provides an important fishery for food and shell products.